babbaj/nether-pathfinder-mod/README.md

 --noraytrace  do not simplify the result of the pathfinder --fine  high resolution but slower pathfinding

+thisway: Pathfind n blocks in the current direction ;thisway <distance>
+--seed <seed>
+--noraytrace  do not simplify the result of the pathfinder --fine  high resolution but slower pathfinding

 addseed: Set the seed for the current server
 ;addseed <seed>
 --ip <String>